George Montagu’s Molluscs – Type Specimens at RAMM

 The authors were unable to locate all type mollusc material associated with Montagu.
 It may be in other UK museum collections (and possibly around the globe).
 Please contact the authors if you suspect you know the location of additional material.

-Since submission of the paper further potential syntypes have been located in RAMM’s collections:
+Since submission of the paper further potential syntypes have been located in RAMM’s collections and another publication is pending:

 Helix cingenda Montagu, 1803 (EXEMS: Moll4143)